aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 }
 ```

-If we want to limit the value of MyCustomArgument1's Value field between 1 and 99, we can define a validator like the one below;
+If you want to limit the value of MyCustomArgument1's Value field between 1 and 99, you can define a validator like the one below;

 ```
 public class MyCustomArgument1Validator : AbstractValidator<MyCustomArgument1>